Meera-Krishna/SCT_SD_02/README.md

 # SCT_SD_02
-This project is a classic "Guess the Number" game built using HTML ,CSS , JAVASCRIPT and C++ developed as a part of my internship at SkillCraft Technology.
+This project is a classic "Guess the Number" game built using HTML ,CSS and JAVASCRIPT developed as a part of my internship at SkillCraft Technology.
 # 🎮 GUESS THE NUMBER

 A simple and fun web-based number guessing game where users have **5 chances** to guess a randomly generated number between 1 and 100.